sumnerevans/sumnerevans.com/content/posts/programming/2021-advent-of-code/index.md

   1   00:00:49     38     63   00:02:22     66     35
 ```

+I got global leaderboard on two days 1 (part 1 and 2) and 15 (part 1) for a
+total of 115 points on the global leaderboard.
+This year was the first time I'd
+ever made global leaderboard, so that was really cool.

+I got top 200 on six occasions, and top 500 twelve times (I had two more at rank
+503).
+I made top 1000 eighteen times, and top 5000 on all but five parts.
+I also
+solved within 24 hours on every day except for day 19.

 Language statistics (note that some of this is boilerplate that I copy to every
 Python file):